How to Treat Cystitis UK: Home Remedies, Antibiotics and Prevention

 Treat Cystitis Online →How to Help Cystitis at Home

 As discussed in our guide to what cystitis is, the condition occurs in several forms.
-Mild cases — particularly those caused by irritants such as hygiene products or certain medications — may clear on their own within a few days.
-More severe cases caused by bacterial infection usually require prescription antibiotics.
+Mild cases — particularly those caused by irritants — may clear on their own within a few days.
+Bacterial cystitis usually requires prescription antibiotics.

-If you have experienced cystitis before and are confident in your symptoms, the following home measures can help ease discomfort while you monitor whether the infection resolves naturally or seek medical treatment:
+If you have experienced cystitis before and are confident in your symptoms, the following home measures can help ease discomfort while you seek treatment:

 Take Painkillers

 Over-the-counter analgesics such as paracetamol and ibuprofen cannot cure bacterial cystitis, but they can effectively ease the pain and discomfort of symptoms.
-For mild cases, this may provide adequate relief while the infection clears naturally.
+Ibuprofen is more effective for the inflammatory component of UTI pain.
 Always read the patient information leaflet and check with a pharmacist if you are unsure whether a medicine is suitable for you.

 Stay Well Hydrated